-Responsive Web Design - A Dummies Guide - Digital Inspiration
+Responsive Web Design - A Dummies Guide

 A2: With Responsive Design, you can create one design and it will automatically adapt itself based on the screen size of the mobile device.
 This approach offers plenty of advantages:

-- It save time and money as you don’t have to maintain separate websites for desktops and mobile phones.
+- It saves time and money as you don’t have to maintain separate websites for desktops and mobile phones.

 - Responsive Design is good for your website’s SEO (search rankings) as every page on your site will have a single URL and thus Google juice is preserved.
 You don’t have to worry about situations where some sites link to your mobile site while other link to your desktop site.